KlozetLabs/FigJam-Dark/README.md

    darkMode.activate(); // Activate the darkMode.
 ```

-4. The Figma whiteboard should now be in dark mode.
+4. The FigJam whiteboard should now be in dark mode.

 ## Alternative Method: Tampermonkey Integration
-You can also integrate this script with **Tampermonkey** for automatic execution every time you visit the Figma whiteboard.
+You can also integrate this script with **Tampermonkey** for automatic execution every time you visit the FigJam whiteboard.

 1. Install the [Tampermonkey extension](https://www.tampermonkey.net/) for your browser.
 2. Create a new script in Tampermonkey.